 Common attack vectors include malware, viruses, email attachments, web pages, pop-ups, instant messages, text messages and social engineering.

 The number of cyber threats is on the rise as cyber criminals look for exploit unpatched vulnerabilities listed on CVE and the dark web, and no one solution can prevent every attack vector.
 Cyber criminals are increasingly sophisticated and it is no longer enough to rely on an antivirus as your sole security system.

 What is the difference between an attack vector, attack surface and data breach?

-- Attack vector: A method or way an attacker can gain unauthorized access to a network or computer system.
+An attack vector is a method of gaining unauthorized access to a network or computer system.

-- Attack surface: The total number of attack vectors an attacker can use to manipulate a network or computer system or extract data.
+An Attack Surface is the total number of attack vectors an attacker can use to manipulate a network or computer system or extract data.

-- Data breach: Any security incident where sensitive, protected, or confidential data is accessed or stolen by an unauthorized party.
+A Data breach is any security incident where sensitive, protected, or confidential data is accessed or stolen by an unauthorized party.

 Why are attack vectors exploited by attackers?